THE ANTEATER’S ANALYST

 The allegorical tales of Jeremiah Freak, as told to his grandson, Plumb Lucky, and passed down by their richly coloured housemate, the wealthy Macaw.

 Part One: The Anteater’s Analyst

 It is downtown Amazin’ in Central America – a manky, swanky little town where swarms of birds and beasts walk paw in paw through the local park and rock their young in the shade of the yo-yo tree.
 All is brightness and heat, full of garish colours and sweet scents.
 Around and about, the jungle hums and heaves like Piccadilly Circus and the cicadas sing little ditties their mothers taught them in their nests.
 The town is a little crazy, and everything throbs like a well-set migraine.
 An ungainly reggae beat reverberates along the vines, for this is reggae country, and the rhythm, once it begins, infiltrates the veins of the evening and draws everyone out onto the streets.
 And there, it’s party time, for as history tells us, there has always been a party in Amazin.
-And this goes on until after midnight, when the tropical downpours start, and it rains incas and injuns, as they say in this part of the world, and the world slows to a canter.
+And this goes on until after midnight, when the tropical downpours start, and it rains pumas and piddledash, as they say in this part of the world, and time slows to a mere canter.

 The following day, the big orange comes out, the mud on the walkways turns a crazy pottery patchwork, the puddles drift slowly skywards.
 This is the life cycle of Amazin.
 It is a good place to bring up children.
 Crime is low, the piranhas have no teeth, shopping is easy.
 Fat cats and hood-eyed snakes parade their wares; no-one bothers no-one else unless they want to be bothered.
 No-one cares what the time is.
 Life, as they say, just sits there.